Dongdaemun: History

 The structure was first built by King Taejo during his fifth year of reign (1398).
 It was renovated in 1453, and the current structure is the one rebuilt in 1869.

+Heunginjimun shows architectural style of the late Joseon period.
+The most unusual characteristic is its built outer wall, Ongseong.
+Ongseong was constructed to compensate the weakness of the target from multiple invaders, protecting the gate.